ZhiGuangLu/qcs/README.md

 ETCFs from exponential to polynomial when the system contains multiple optical cavities, emitters, and both.

 ## Computable physical quantites and quantum effects in quantum optics
-* Transmission and reflectance spectrums, ETCFs, and cross-correlation function.
+* Transmission and reflectance spectrums, ETCFs, cross-correlation function, and 2nd-order unequal-time correlation function.
 * Photon blockade, antibunching and bunching effects.
 * Dynamical photon blockade effects.
 ## The commonest systems